 - Sweet(er): balsamic or sherry vinegar to finish.

-- Mix in other veggies: some of my favorite vegetables to roast with onions include roasted bell peppers or roasted zucchini.
+- Mix in other veggies: some of my favorite vegetables to roast with onions include roasted bell peppers, roasted zucchini, and roasted asparagus.

 How to Make Roasted Onions